Escaping The Big Data Paradigm in Self-Supervised Representation Learning: Experiments

 \subsection{Self-supervised Pretraining (SCOTT + MIM-JEPA)}

-In contrast to supervised learning (SL), which requires labeled datasets, our MIM-JEPA pretraining strategy enables models to harness the full power of unsupervised learning paradigms by learning representations directly from the data itself, without labels (i.e., no label-based learning signal is involved during the training process).
-Leveraging this property, as more data yields more generic features (see Table \ref{tab:scaling}), we use the full unlabeled target dataset during MIM-JEPA pretraining.
+In contrast to supervised learning (SL), which requires labeled datasets, our MIM-JEPA pretraining strategy enables models to harness the full power of unsupervised learning paradigms by learning representations directly from the data itself, without labels (i.e., no label-based learning signal is involved during this pre-training stage).